hk-speedrunning/HK-Rules/route-notes/Any% (1.4.3.2+ Spore Shroom／Deepnest).md

 ## Chandelier/Watcher Knights
 - Seer skip (worth even if you fail)
 - head back left and down, take elevator to City
-- collect journal above King’s Station
+- kill the enemies guarding the journal (+50 geo) and collect the journal
-- head to King’s Station, pick up seal (optional bench)
-- head left, kill Gorgeous Husk + followers (+460 or so)
+- head down and left, kill Gorgeous Husk + followers (+460 or so)
-- head left, open lever in fountain room
-- object pogo up to Watcher’s Spire
+- head left, object pogo up to Watcher's Spire
 - kill Great Husk Sentry (optional bench before), head right and up (+50)
 - have 3 hits of soul before Watcher Knights, head up to arena
 - fireball to break ceiling, drop the chandelier